America’s Cup – Defiant back in the water in Auckland

 The AC36 defender, Emirates Team New Zealand, were out sailing their smaller test boat, Te Kahu, on Friday.

-The American Magic team are the first AC36 challenger team to arrive in Auckland, and have had to undergo the New Zealand entry and quarantine process for team personnel and their families.
+The American Magic team are the first AC36 challenger team to arrive in Auckland, and have had to undergo the strict New Zealand entry and quarantine process for team personnel and their families.

-Back in Bristol, USA, American Magic’s production team are putting the finishing touches to the second AC75, ready air transport it from Rhode Island to New Zealand in September.
+Back in Bristol, USA, American Magic’s production team are putting the finishing touches to the second AC75, ready to air transport it from Rhode Island to New Zealand in September.

 Team skipper Dean Barker has commented that their second AC75 be quite different to ‘Defiant’.